 Note

-Data backup backs up system variables and tenant configurations but does not back up cluster-level configurations or private system table data.
+Data backup backs up system variables and tenant parameters but does not back up cluster-level parameters or private system table data.

 Log archiving refers to the automatic archiving of log data.
 The OBServer node periodically archives log data to the specified backup path.
 This action is fully automatic and does not require external triggering.
 After the log archiving service is enabled, the data dictionary is also archived.

-The overall architecture of physical restore is as follows:
+The overall physical restore architecture is as follows:

 Physical restore supports tenant-level restore and table-level restore.

-Tenant-level restore: Tenant-level restore is the process of rebuilding a new tenant based on the backup data of an existing tenant.
+Tenant-level restore: Tenant-level restore is the process of rebuilding a new tenant based on existing backup data.
 Tenant-level restore ensures global consistency across tables and partitions.

-Table-level restore: Restores user-specified tables from backup data to an existing tenant.
+Table-level restore: Table-level restore restores user-specified tables from backup data to an existing tenant.
 The target tenant can be the same as the source tenant, a different tenant in the same cluster, or a tenant in a different cluster.

 Tenant-level restore supports full restore and quick restore.